3630 - Librarian I

 CONTINUOUS RECRUITMENT/ELIGIBLE LIST:

-The City and County of San Francisco tests continuously for Class 3630 Librarian I. Applications will only be accepted during open filing periods; please refer to the recruitment schedule listed at the top of the announcement.
+The City and County of San Francisco tests continuously for Class 3630 Librarian I. Applications will only be accepted during open filing periods.
 On a continuous list classification, the exam process is administered periodically and each time an exam for a classification is given, names of successful candidates are added to the existing eligibles list with an eligibility period.
 Names are removed from a continuous list at the end of the eligibility period.

 Candidates may request an extension of eligibility.
 Please note, it is the candidate’s responsibility to request the eligibility extension and the request must be received at least two (2) weeks prior to their eligibility period expiration date.
 Eligibility extensions can be granted to ensure that eligible candidates remain on the eligibility list until the next open filing period.
 The duration of an eligibility extension is dependent on the candidate’s eligibility period expiration date and the date of the next open filing period.
 If an extension of eligibility is granted, candidate’s score and rank on the eligible list will remain the same.
 To request an eligibility extension, contact Amber Lytle at: Amber.Lytle@sfgov.org, two (2) weeks before the candidate’s eligibility period expires.

 As part of the selection process an image of your fingerprints will be captured and sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction (or arrest, in limited circumstances) history will disqualify you as a candidate based on the specific requirements of the position to which you are applying.
 If selected for fingerprinting, the hiring department will contact you to schedule an appointment.